deeason7/Consumer-Classification-System/README.md

 ## 2. Problem Statement

-How can we leverage NLP and deep learning to build a scalable, production-ready pipeline that classifies consumer-complaint narratives into three sentiment levels:
+How can we leverage NLP and deep learning to build a scalable, production-ready pipeline that classifies consumer-complaint narratives into three sentiment levels and provides a workflow for managing them:
 * Neutral
 * Negative
 * Extreme Negative